-Abraham is one of my favorite characters out of the Old Testament.
+Abraham is one of my favorite characters from the Old Testament.
 The accounts of Abraham’s life, including his call, in Genesis are pretty amazing, although he also had some classic failures.
-But to me the most amazing aspect of Abraham’s life is what is happening when we are first introduced to him.
+But to me, the most amazing aspect of Abraham’s life is what is happening when we are first introduced to him.

 The Call of Abraham

 The Biblical account of Abraham’s life starts in the eleventh chapter of Genesis.
 There we see Terah, his son Abram (later renamed to Abraham), Abram’s wife Sarai (later renamed to Sarah), and his grandson Lot leave Ur of the Chaldeans to go to Canaan.
 It seems like Nahor, another son of Terah, also moved with them, at least part way.
-But along the way they stop and settle down in Haran for at least a while.
-While in Haran, Terah dies and God calls Abram to leave his family behind and continue the journey.
-So Abram, Sarai and Lot leave Haran and head for Canaan.
+But along the way, they stopped and settled down in Haran for at least a while.
+While in Haran, Terah died, and God called Abram to leave his family behind and continue the journey.
+So Abram, Sarai, and Lot left Haran and headed for Canaan.

-The rest of the account of Abraham in Genesis includes: God’s promises to Abraham concerning land and descendants; a journey to Egypt; the affair with Hagar and Ishmael; the rescue of Lot; the destruction of Sodom and Gomorrah; the birth of Isaac; the near sacrifice of Isaac; and finding a wife for Isaac.
+The rest of the account of Abraham in Genesis includes God’s promises to Abraham concerning land and descendants; a journey to Egypt; the affair with Hagar and Ishmael; the rescue of Lot; the destruction of Sodom and Gomorrah; the birth of Isaac; the near sacrifice of Isaac; and finding a wife for Isaac.
 Abraham is recorded as living in Canaan for 100 years.
 And in spite of several notable failures, he is commended as one who exhibited faith in God.
-And he became a primary example for faith by the author of Hebrews and by Paul in the letter to the Romans.
+He became a primary example of faith for the author of Hebrews and Paul in the letter to the Romans.

 Why Abraham?